brendonsa/embed-cluster/README.md

 Copyright (c) 2019 Bedford Lab.

 > Nanduri, S., Black, A., Bedford, T., & Huddleston, J. (2024).
 Dimensionality reduction distills complex evolutionary relationships in seasonal influenza and SARS-CoV-2. *Virus Evolution*, veae087. https://doi.org/10.1093/ve/veae087

+### Modifications done
+The [blab/cartography](https://github.com/blab/cartography) results we report in our paper can be different than the ones reported in the [blab/cartography](https://doi.org/10.1093/ve/veae087).

+The pipeline was not modified if not needed, to keep the baseline results as comparable as possible.
+But some modifications had to be applied.

+In the original pipeline the tree generating ran on multiple threads, thus making the tree generation non-deterministic (even when fixing a seed).
+We fixed the seed, set the thread number to 1, and to make labels more reliable we ran the algorithm with a bootstrap option.

+The value of undefined cluster from HDBSCAN was not set to correct one.
+We set it to correct one, now it shows the possible outlier numbers.